80 Frankenstein Quotes With Page Numbers

 Frankenstein, by Mary Shelley, is about a scientist named Victor Frankenstein.

 Victor discovers how to create life and gives life to a powerful but hideous being.
-He regrets giving life to this monster who escapes.
+He regrets his creation, and the monster escapes.

-Rejected by his creator, the monster tries to learn about humans by observing a family.
+Rejected by his creator, the monster learns about humans by observing a family.

-After this family rejects the monster, he decides to take revenge against his creator.
+This family rejects the monster, and he decides to take revenge against his creator.

-The monster gives Frankenstein an ultimatum: create a wife for him, or he will kill everyone he loves.
+The monster gives Frankenstein an ultimatum: create a wife for him, or he’ll kill everyone he loves.

 Frankenstein feels sorry for the lonely monster and wants to protect his family.
 But will he unleash another monster in the world to save himself?